Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 When it comes to adoption or child custody in Tennessee, one major factor the courts will look to in either situation is if the parent in question is fit to care for the child.
 While the determination of an unfit parent varies from state to state, in Tennessee, the following is how you prove a parent is unfit.

 Tennessee Code on Parental Restrictions, Unfit Parents

-A knowledgeable family law lawyer knows that the Tennessee Code Title 36 Annotated 36-6-406 defines both temporary or permanent restrictions on parenting plans.
-Under the code, the following is used to determine if a parent is unfit to raise a child or maintain custody of a child.
+A knowledgeable family law lawyer knows that the Tennessee Code Title 36 Annotated 36-6-406 defines both temporary and permanent restrictions on parenting plans.
+Under the code, the following is used to determine if a parent is unfit to raise a child or maintain custody of a child:

 The parent has engaged in willful abandonment that continues for an extended period of time.

 Physical or sexual abuse or a pattern of emotional abuse of the parent, child, or of another person in the home has occurred.

 The parent has been convicted of an adult sexual offense.